What is a brand book?

 - Logo guidelines: Logo is the most important thing in brand’s visual identity and it’s like the signature of the company.
 However, sometimes logos can be stretched, resized or recoloured in a wrong way without the right guidelines in place.
 Most brands have different logos to use in different places: coloured, black and white, for Web, for print, with tagline, vertical or horizontal.
 Without a brand book with clear guidelines about the colours, sizes, formats for all types of logos, it can be really confusion for your designers to remember every single thing.

-- Colour palettes: Every brand has colors that are associated with it.
-For example, Coca Cola is associated with red, Skype, Facebook are associated with blue, apple is associated with black/white/grey and so on.
-Brand books should clearly dictate which colours should be used to keep the brand identity.
+- Colour palettes: We associate every brand with certain colours.
+For example, we associate Coca Cola with red, Skype, Facebook – with blue, Apple – with black/white/grey and so on.
+Brand books should clearly dictate which colours the company should use to keep the brand identity.

-- Fonts: Like colours, every brand has its own set of typefaces which are used with logos in print and on the Web.
-Brand books clearly show examples of fonts along with detailed explanation of how and when to use them.
+- Fonts: Like colours, every brand has its own set of typefaces which they use with logos in print and on the Web.
+Brand books clearly show examples of fonts along with thorough explanation of how and when to use them.

 - Taglines: There are some companies which mix logos with taglines to communicate what the brand is about, who is their target market or which products/services they offer.
 Or, taglines are kept for using in specific campaigns, attached to email signatures or used in tv or radio advertisements.
 Because of the variety of use, brand books are useful for communicating to employees when and how taglines should be used.

 - Copywriting: In your company you may have more than one copywriters who write content for your different campaigns.
 The tone, voice and style of all these content should be written in the same way.
-Brand books are distributed to writers to establish a consistent style of writing, ensuring that words, sentence structures or grammar and punctuation are used in the same way by each writer.
+Brand books help writers establish a consistent style of writing, ensuring that each writer uses the words, sentence structures or grammar and punctuation in the same way.

-- Photos and infographics: In this part of the brand book are mentioned all the images that are acceptable to use in designs.
+- Photos and infographics: In this part of the brand book you should mention all the images that are acceptable to use in designs.
 For example, brands may wish to use images with muted colours and soft focus or images that have a clean look and white background, others may forbid the use of stock photography and give resource database for designers to choose photos from there.

 - Page structures: You may think that it’s just about the company’s website, but it goes further than that.
 There are many brands that require that their brochures be tri-fold or that all adverts be comprised of thirds: one-third text and two-thirds images.
 So, make sure to write information about the page structures in your brand book as well.